Food at Christmas

 The shops are doing their best to tempt us when we’re shopping, so make a list and stick to it.
 If you find yourselve straying from your list, ask yourself whether you really need it.

 Your freezer is great to help preserve any leftovers or ingredients that may almost be past their best.
-You can freeze packaged food right up until the use by date, so check through the fridge to find those items hiding at the back of the fridge close to their use by date and transfer it to the freezer to use at a later date.
+You can freeze packaged food right up until the use by date, so check through the fridge to find those items hiding at the back close to their use by date and transfer it to the freezer to use at a later date.

 There are some fresh foods that don’t freeze well so make a note of the use by date and include them in your meal plans before then.